 To learn more about your potential funding options, contact out student support team on firstname.lastname@example.org

 The information provided on this page is for guidance only.
-The terms of your loan and the eligibility criteria may differ from what is stated here, so please be sure to carefully review the information, loan application and documents provided by the Student Loans Company and Student Finance England.
+The terms of your loan and the eligibility criteria may differ from what is stated here, so please be sure to carefully review the information, loan application and documents provided by the Student Loans Company - Student Finance England or Student Finance Wales.
 The University of Liverpool and Laureate Online Education are not responsible for these loans.
+Students using the Postgraduate Loan to fund their online master’s degree are required to stay on track to complete their programme within the standard course duration of three years.